 Regular reading out loud at home will continue to be included in your weekly homework.
 Our new reading approach is now well under way in Y6.
 You will be read with by an adult at least once a week where comprehension questions will be set.
 These questions must be answered in your blue reading response books.
 Research states that if you read for 20 minutes a day at home, you will hear 1.8 million words every year.
 Amazing as many of them will be new ones!

 Dates for your diary:

 Friday 17th January — Y6 class worship at 2.50pm in the school hall, Monday 10th February — Y6 Stone, Bronze and Iron Age Theme Day, Thursday 27th March — educational school geography field visit to Carding Mill Valley.

-I know we will be a strong partnership, if there is anything you need to discuss please leave a message with the Teaching Assistant on the door in the morning or catch me at the end of the day.
-If you require a longer chat please could you make an alternative time with me, or through the office.
+I know we will continue to be a strong partnership, if there is anything you need to discuss I am on the door some mornings and most afternoons.
+If you require a longer chat, please could you make an alternative time with either myself, or through the office.

 I am thoroughly looking forward to our time together this term.
 Remember to shoot for the moon; even if you miss, you'll land upon the stars.